 - 150 ml water

-for the sauce
+for the gravy

-Blend the marinade ingredients to a smooth paste, then set aside.
+- Blend the marinade ingredients to a smooth paste, then set aside.

-Make about 12 incisions, about 4cm deep, in the lamb, then put two curry leaves into each incision.
+- Make about 12 incisions, about 4cm deep, in the lamb, then put two curry leaves into each incision.
 Place the lamb into a roasting tray, just large enough to hold the lamb, without too much extra space.

-Cover the lamb with the marinade, then work it into the meat and incisions using your hands.
+- Cover the lamb with the marinade, then work it into the meat and incisions using your hands.
 Cover tray with cling film and refrigerate.
 Allow to marinate overnight.

-Remove the lamb from the refrigerator and allow to come to room temperature.
+- Remove the lamb from the refrigerator and allow to come to room temperature.

-Preheat oven to 220C.
+- Preheat oven to 220C.

-Tuck the halved onions, cut side down, beside the lamb.
+- Tuck the halved onions, cut side down, beside the lamb.
 Drizzle the lamb with the mustard oil and add the water to the tray.
 Place into the hot oven, uncovered and cook for 30 minutes.

-After 30 minutes, reduce oven to 130C.
-Remove tray from oven and gently baste the lamb with the pan juices.
+- After 30 minutes, reduce oven to 130C.
+Remove the tray from the oven and gently baste the lamb with the pan juices.
 Cover the tray, return to oven and cook for a further four hours, or until the meat comes away from the bone.
 Baste the lamb with pan juices every 30 minutes or so.

-Once cooked, carefully remove lamb from the tray and place on a serving platter (see notes).
+- Once cooked, carefully remove lamb from the tray and place on a serving platter (see notes).
 Cover with foil and a tea-towel, set aside and allow to rest for 15 minutes.

-for the sauce
+for the gravy

-Carefully spoon the fat and oil from the tray into a small saucepan.
+- Carefully spoon the fat and oil from the tray into a small saucepan.
 Do not include any of the marinade ingredients or onion yet.

-Heat the saucepan over a medium heat and add the mustard seeds and curry leaves, and fry for one minute, or until the mustard seeds pop.
+- Heat the saucepan over a medium heat and add the mustard seeds and curry leaves, and fry for one minute, or until the mustard seeds pop.
 Add the ginger, garlic and chilli slices and fry for two minutes, or until slightly coloured.
 Add the tomatoes, and fry for a further two minutes to soften.

-Add the remainder of the contents of the baking tray – the marinade, onions and pan juices to the saucepan.
+- Add the remainder of the contents of the baking tray – the marinade, onions and pan juices to the saucepan.
 Using a fork, masher or a hand blender, make the contents as smooth as possible.
 Add the coconut milk, mix well and bring to simmer.

-Uncover the lamb, and using two forks, separate the meat a little.
+- Uncover the lamb, and using two forks, separate the meat a little.

-Sprinkle over the garam masala and coriander leaves.
+- Sprinkle over the garam masala and coriander leaves.
 Garnish with the stem of curry leaves.